SpudGunMan/bapi/README.md

-# bAPi / Build-a-Pi mark 2
+# Codename bAPi mark 2 DEV  PRIVATE

+This is the private dev area, just has more agile code

-**PLEASE NOTE EARLY DEV RC1**
+**PLEASE NOTE DEV RC1**
-this is a early dev:demo for feedback:

-- no .desktop files yet items are buildig and most install, but no menu or icons last item to do and all..
+this is a early dev:demo for feedback: no .desktop files yet items in test need installing but should build into bap-source broken I havent tracked at all file:bin/set-enviroment.sh:line:86 has the setting to change

 PI3 setting cores to 2 for default, without cooling locks up - with cooling 3 or 4 seems ok.
-- I havent tracked more file:bin/set-enviroment.sh:line:86 has the setting to change

 ## Description